Part of the Hiring Your First Employee hub.

 But when you try to explain what that person would actually do, it becomes vague.
 A bit of admin, a bit of client work, a bit of everything.

-The pressure you feel is real, but the role itself is not fully formed yet.
+The pressure you feel is real, but the role itself is not yet fully formed.

 You must make sure your small business can handle the job.
 Becoming an employer means handling payroll, contracts, pensions, compliance, and the day-to-day responsibility of supporting someone to do their job well.